-The U.S. Bureau of Labor Statistics has developed new data on how U.S. businesses changed their operations and employment since the onset of the coronavirus pandemic through September 2020.
+The U.S. Bureau of Labor Statistics has developed new data on how U.S. businesses changed their operations since the onset of the coronavirus pandemic.
 This information, in combination with data collected by other current BLS surveys, will aid in understanding how businesses responded during the pandemic.
 Other BLS statistics collected and published during the pandemic provide indications of changes in employment, wages, job openings and terminations, employer-provided benefits, and safety and health.
 The new data provides additional insights by asking employers directly what they experienced as a result of the pandemic and how they responded.

 December 7, 2020

 Data from the 2020 Business Response Survey show that nationwide 52 percent of establishments (4.4 million) told employees not to work (with or without pay) for at least some portion of the survey reference period.